MonitorControl/MonitorControl/README.md

 - Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via USB-C, DisplayPort, HDMI, DVI or VGA to allow for hardware backlight and volume control.
 - Apple displays and built-in displays are supported using native protocols.
 - LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image.
-- DisplayLink, Airplay, Sidecar and [BetterDisplay](https://betterdisplay.pro/) or other virtual screens are supported via shade (overlay) control.
+- DisplayLink, Airplay, Sidecar and other virtual screens are supported via shade (overlay) control.

 Notable exceptions for hardware control compatibility: